 Know Your Wall Type First

 Knock on the wall.
-Solid thud usually means block or stud framing behind it.
-Hollow sound means you're hitting drywall between studs.
-This determines everything — the anchors you need, the drill bit size, how much weight it'll safely hold.
+Solid thud means block or stud framing.
+Hollow sound means drywall between studs.
+This determines everything.
+Anchors you need.
+Drill bit size.
+How much weight it holds safely.

 Use the Right Hardware

-The cheap brackets from Home Depot last about 18 months.
+The cheap brackets from Home Depot last 18 months.
 We don't use those.
-Heavy-duty toggle bolts, snap toggles, or monkey hooks rated for the actual weight of your frame are non-negotiable for anything over 20 pounds.
-For smaller pieces, quality picture hangers work fine — but match the anchor to the weight.
+Heavy-duty toggle bolts, snap toggles, or monkey hooks rated for actual weight work for pieces over 20 pounds.
+Smaller pieces work fine with quality standard anchors matched to weight.

 Plan Your Layout on Paper First

-Measure once, twice, and three times.
-Sketch the layout at actual scale on a piece of paper.
-Mark where each nail or anchor hole goes.
+Measure twice.
+Sketch the layout at actual scale.
+Mark where each nail or anchor goes.
 Tape painter's tape on the wall at those spots and step back.
 Live with it for a day.
 You'll catch spacing problems before they're permanent.

 Level Everything

-Use an actual level — not your eyeball, not your phone's level app (though that's better than nothing).
-Horizontal pieces should be dead level.
-Vertical pieces matter too, especially in galleries where one crooked frame throws off the whole composition.
+Use an actual level.
+Not your eyeball.
+Not your phone app (though that beats guessing).
+Horizontal pieces dead level.
+Vertical pieces too, especially in galleries where one crooked frame throws the whole composition off.

 How The Toolbox Pro Handles Art Hanging in Scottsdale

-Rene brings 15+ years of experience to every job, and that shows in the details.
-We start by assessing your wall, the weight of your pieces, and the look you're going for.
-For gallery walls, we use a template system that lets you see the exact layout before we drill a single hole.
-We take photos, mark the spots, and walk you through it.
-You approve it, then we install.
+Rene brings 15+ years to every job.
+We assess your wall, the weight of your pieces, and what you want.
+For gallery walls we use a template system that shows you the exact layout before we drill.
+We photograph it, mark spots, walk you through it.
+You approve.
+We install.

-Heavy pieces get the attention they deserve — we locate studs when possible, use the correct toggles or anchors for the substrate, and ensure weight distribution is solid.
+Heavy pieces get proper attention.
+We locate studs when possible, use correct toggles for the substrate, ensure weight distribution is solid.
 Mirrors and large frames get checked for level in multiple directions.
-We protect your trim, your finishes, and your walls.
+Your trim, finishes, and walls stay protected.
 No drywall chunks left behind.
-No unnecessary holes.

-We also work fast.
-Most single pieces take 30 to 45 minutes.
-A gallery wall of 5 to 8 pieces usually runs 2 to 3 hours.
-You get a finished, professional result without the weekend eaten up.
+We move fast too.
+Single pieces usually take 30 to 45 minutes.
+A gallery wall of 5 to 8 pieces runs 2 to 3 hours.
+You get professional results without your weekend disappearing.

 Frequently Asked Questions